Hamza5/Periodical-File-Sender/README.md

 can specify the frequency of sending the email.
 The user can indicate the count and the unit of the frequency.
 The available units are: **minutes**, **hours**, **days**, **weeks**, **months**, and **years**.

+## Monitoring status

+In the status bar of the application, there is a button that shows the current monitoring status.
+By default, the monitoring is disabled, which means that the sending tasks will not be executed unless the <kbd>Send now</kbd> button is clicked.
+When the user clicks on the button, the monitoring will be enabled and the sending tasks are executed according to their schedule.